stewdio/blackswan/README.md

 - ERASE GUY scatters the keys. should red fade to white and then “eraser guy” comes in and commands all the keys to fly away, like commanding the flood waters to recede? he fails. the shit comes back.

-- NOW WORKS: hover / click on SHIFT, OPTION, CAPS, etc should activate those things just like hitting the real buttons.
-EXCEPTIONS: caps-lock. does not log to the receipt generator. does this require adding "channels" to every single key?!

 - RECEIPT. comp.generateReceipt() now outputs a receipt of the experience.
 Need to capture hover events as well tho.
 Needs more debugging too. auto downloads as text file when song ends?
+Does Capslock log to receipts?

 THIS SHOULD SHOW UP BEFORE THE SONG IS OVER AS AN OVERLAY DIV!!!!!!!!

 - Can we make a sphere out of the keyboard keys?
 And the key press fires them outward (larger radius) from the sphere?